Stocks, oil fall further on accelerating coronavirus concerns

 “When people react to it because they don’t travel or go to restaurants or go shopping, that’ll have an immediate impact on the economy.
 It depends how long it goes an how wide the spread,” he adding, advising that investors wait for at least two days of gains before buying stocks again.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS closed 0.14% higher, while Japan's Nikkei .N225, catching up to the sell-off after a Monday holiday, lost 3.34%.
+MSCI’s broadest index of Asia-Pacific shares outside Japan closed 0.14% higher, while Japan’s Nikkei, catching up to the sell-off after a Monday holiday, lost 3.34%.

 The risks are such that bond markets are starting to bet central banks will have to ride to the rescue with new stimulus.